 “Guys,” Joey said loudly.
 “I think we’re about to get soaked.”

-I glanced at Joey.
-He was looking up at the sky.
+Joey was looking up at the sky.
 The clouds were rolling in quickly, and the sky was really dark.
-“We need to get out of here!”
+“We need to get out of here.”

 “Yeah, it looks bad,” Joey said over the wind.
 “We need to get inside that crypt.”